splunk/splunk-ansible/docs/CONTRIBUTING.md

 # Contributing to the Project

-This document is the single source of truth for how to contribute to the code base.
-Feel free to browse the open issues and file new ones, all feedback welcome!
+This document is the single source of truth on contributing towards this codebase.
+Please feel free to browse the open issues and file new ones - all feedback is welcome!

 ----